Hydrogen Infrastructure Testing and Research Facility Animation

 The H70 (70 MPa/700 bar) hydrogen dispenser is capable of fueling hydrogen fuel cell vehicles to SAE J2601 and MC Formula standards.
 The dispenser also has an H35 (35 MPa/350 bar) line that can fill fuel cell forklifts and provide non-pre-chilled hydrogen fills to fuel cell electric vehicles.
 The fuel quality is checked periodically to ensure the station adheres to the SAE J2719: Hydrogen Fuel Quality for Fuel Cell Vehicles standard.

 Hydrogen fuel cell electric vehicles (FCEVs) are clean, efficient, refuel quickly, and provide long driving range.
 The challenges to widespread deployment include hydrogen infrastructure cost and reliability and fuel cell durability and reliability.
-NREL has three FCEVs on loan from partners in its test and evaluation fleet.
-These FCEVs allow NREL to educate visitors and the public about hydrogen fuel cell vehicles and evaluate the hydrogen fueling experience and equipment using a variety of vehicle types that reflect what will happen at a commercial hydrogen fueling station.
+NREL has two FCEVs on loan from partners in its fleet.
+These FCEVs allow NREL to educate visitors and the public about hydrogen and FCEVs as well as evaluate the hydrogen fueling experience and requirements.

 The HITRF provides an integrated hydrogen distribution network to multiple fuel cell and hydrogen energy sciences laboratories within the Energy Systems Integration Facility.